 The Data Explosion

-An extreme, retail example of the data explosion is available in Walmart.
-Walmart processes one million customer transactions every hour.
+An extreme retail example of the data explosion is available in Walmart.
+Walmart processes 1 million customer transactions every hour.
 This equals a data feed in the petabytes that’s stored in massive databases.
 A petabyte is equal to one thousand terabytes.
 Consider how many petabytes of customer data are generated across just the retail industry each day.